Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 ## Establishing the Root Module Structure

-A module is a distinct crate that implements the `sov_modules_api::Module` trait and defines its own change logic based on input messages.
+A module is a distinct crate that implements the `sov_modules_api::Module` trait.
+Each module has private state, which it updates in response to input messages.

 ## Module definition